Rakuyōshū: Historical aspects

 Japanese Kirishitan ban (キリシタン版 "Christian publications") refers to the books, grammars, and dictionaries published 1591–1611 by the Jesuit Mission Press.
 In 1590, the Italian Jesuit missionary Alessandro Valignano brought a movable type printing press to Japan.
 Compared with contemporary woodblock printing in Japan, Üçerler calls this technological superiority the "First IT Revolution".

 The Rakuyōshū is printed in kanji characters and hiragana syllabary.
 The kanji font resembles handwritten semi-cursive script more than printed Japanese regular script.
 The hiragana font includes some outdated hentaigana forms.

 In the history of Japanese printing, the Rakuyōshū was the first movable-type dictionary to incorporate two kana innovations that were already used in handwritten Japanese, and have survived to this day.
 Furigana is printing smaller kana alongside a kanji to indicate the pronunciation, a practice which allows less-educated people to read Chinese characters.
 Handakuten (半濁点) is printing a small circle to the upper right of a kana to indicate the voiceless bilabial stop /p/; for example, compare ha, hi, hu (は, ひ, ふ) with pa, pi, pu (ぱ, ぴ, ぷ).

 Most of the original Rakuyōshū copies were lost.
 Today, only four complete copies, two incomplete copies and two collections of fragments are known.
-Two complete copies were survived during the turbulent feudal period of Japanese history: one is now held by the Tenri Central Library, in Tenri, Nara, and the other is held by the British Library through Ernest Satow who bought this copy from an antique dealer in Edo.
+Two complete copies survived during the turbulent feudal period of Japanese history: one is now held by the Tenri Central Library, in Tenri, Nara, and the other is held by the British Library through Ernest Satow who bought this copy from an antique dealer in Edo.
 The other two complete copies are preserved in Europe, by the Earl of Balcarres, and the Society of Jesus in Rome.
 Two Rakuyūshū copies missing Part (3) are owned by the Leiden University Library and the Bibliothèque Nationale in Paris.
 Two collections of fragments are held by the Tenri Central Library and the Bibliothèque Nationale, respectively.